San Marcos Growers LogoSan Marcos Growers

 The most recent nomenclatural changes have placed the two species involved in this cross in different genera as Aloidendron barberae for the tree aloe and Kumara disticha for the fan aloe, making this plant technically an intergeneric hybrid.
 At this time we continue to list all of the species that have been segregated into other genera still as Aloe.
 The name 'Pandan' was coined by Jeff Chemnick of Aloes in Wonderland, from whose garden we got our cuttings of this unusual plant that has some resemblance to a Screw Pine, Pandanus utilis.

-This information about Aloe 'Pandan' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe 'Pandan' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]